Alzheimer’s disease (or Alzheimer’s) is a condition that affects the brain.

 Research suggests that changes in the brain may occur 10 or more years before someone starts to show symptoms of Alzheimer’s disease.

 The symptoms are generally mild to begin with and gradually worsen over time.
 They are sometimes confused with other conditions or initially put down to old age.
+Read the dedicated article on the 10 first symptoms of Alzheimer’s for early detection.

 Alzheimer’s disease is generally divided into four main stages: prodromal stage, early-stage, middle-stage, and late-stage Alzheimer’s: